-- a. whether the allegations should be referred to the relevant University's disciplinary process: - b. whether any action will be required to correct the record of research; - c. whether University matters should be addressed by the University through a review of the management of research; and d. other matters that should be investigated.

-- 4. The Report should be sent to the Named Person who will inform the following of the conclusion of the investigation: - the Respondent and the Complainant (and their representatives by agreement); - the Vice-Chancellor, the Pro-Vice-Chancellor (Research & Innovation), the Director of Human Resources, the relevant Dean and Head(s) of the relevant Department(s)/School(s) and any other relevant members of staff; - If the Respondent and/or Complainant are employed on joint clinical/honorary contracts, the Named Person, the Head of Personnel and the Head of Research of the other employing organization(s); - Where appropriate, the Named Person should notify any relevant partner Universities, funding bodies and/or regulatory or professional bodies; and - Additionally, the Named Person may wish to inform UKRIO of the conclusion of the Formal Investigation, using the forms at Annex 3. - Once it has completed the report and reached a conclusion, the work of the Investigating Panel is complete and it should be disbanded and members should take no part in any further investigation of the matter, unless formally asked to clarify a point in their written report at a subsequent investigation.
+- a. whether the allegations should be referred to the relevant University's disciplinary process; - b. whether any action will be required to correct the record of research; - c. whether University matters should be addressed by the University through a review of the management of research; and - d. other matters that should be investigated. - 4.
+The Report should be sent to the Named Person who will inform the following of the conclusion of the investigation: - the Respondent and the Complainant (and their representatives by agreement); - the Vice-Chancellor, the Pro Vice-Chancellor (Research), the Chief People Officer, the relevant Dean and Head(s) of the relevant Department(s)/School(s) and any other relevant members of staff; - if the Respondent and/or Complainant are employed on joint clinical/honorary contracts, the Named Person, the Head of Personnel and the Head of Research of the other employing organisation(s); - where appropriate, the Named Person should notify any relevant partner Universities, funding bodies and/or regulatory or professional bodies; and - additionally, the Named Person may wish to inform UKRIO of the conclusion of the Formal Investigation. - 5.
+Once it has completed the report and reached a conclusion, the work of the Investigating Panel is complete and it should be disbanded and members should take no part in any further investigation of the matter, unless formally asked to clarify a point in their written report at a subsequent investigation.
 As the matter may then give rise to disciplinary or other action, members of the disbanded Investigating Panel should not make any comment on the matter in question, unless formally sanctioned by the University or otherwise to by law.
 They should also remember that all information concerning the case was given to them in confidence.